Wepon/Oakmont-IB-Comp-SCI-Game-2018/README.md

 # Oakmont IB Comp SCI Game 2018:video_game:
 This is a location for the Class to place files that multiple people require for the Project.

+## Game Concept
+The game will eb a multiplayer fighting game with a wide array of playable characters.
+Plan is to have one per person in the class as well as Odell and Quincer

 ## Links for the Proposed Game Library (libGDX - Java game development library):
 * https://libgdx.badlogicgames.com/
 * https://libgdx.info/